 The pattern of researching, creating and presenting is repeated throughout each grade in the Lower School.
-In first through third grade, independent study projects progress in complexity and sophistication, culminating in fourth grade with a “Magnum Opus” or “Great Work” project.
-ULS fourth graders select a topic of their choice and research independently for the entire semester.
+In 1st through 3rd grade, independent study projects progress in complexity and sophistication, culminating in 4th grade with a “Magnum Opus” or “Great Work” project.
+ULS 4th graders select a topic of their choice and research independently for the entire semester.
 Students are expected to use a variety of different resources and mediums to make their investigations as thorough as possible.
 They then create a final presentation to give to teachers, students and peers.
 Lower School students advance to the Middle School with strong independent thinking skills, creating the foundation for higher level applications in the classroom.

-Classes begin each day with a morning meeting in which students take turns with a variety of responsibilities, including leading the meeting.
-Students are encouraged to exhibit leadership skills in response to the greater community.
-For example, after learning about the Nepal earthquake, our second graders created rock art to sell during their lunch hour and donated all of the proceeds to disaster relief.
+Elementary school classes begin each day with a morning meeting in which students take turns with a variety of responsibilities, including leading the meeting.
+Students are encouraged to exhibit leadership skills in support of the greater community, such as bake sales to support hurricane victims; toy, hat and mitten drives; used book collections for Home Library; and pop-tab donations to Children’s Hospital, just to name a few.
 ULS students are empowered to take the lead and make things happen.

 A myriad of hands-on learning activities are integrated into our students’ daily experiences.
 These hands-on activities can be as simple as an SK class collecting sticks and leaves from the ULS woods and organizing them in a fashion that teaches differentiation, categorization and labeling.
 As students progress, the hands-on activities become more elaborate.
 For example, students design and build a Native American dwelling for an overnight stay.
 This activity incorporates cultural studies, engineering, organizational skills and teamwork skills into an engaging learning experience.
 Students quickly become accustomed to being active participants in their own learning.
 The content the students learn is relevant and meaningful to them because of the depth of their participation.